Abdullah4152/nvchat/README.md

 <br>

-NVIDIA NIM Terminal Chat is a Windows terminal application for talking to NVIDIA NIM models and other OpenAI-compatible LLM servers, run from the folder where you're working.
+nvchat is a Windows terminal application for talking to NVIDIA NIM models and other OpenAI-compatible LLM servers, run from the folder where you're working.
 It's built for researchers and developers who want a terminal-first workflow: ask questions, keep sessions, inspect files in the current workspace, use local models when privacy matters, and approve every file write or shell command before it happens.

 **Principles:**